 FAQs

-- What is a business partnership?
+Ques.
+What is a business partnership?

-Ans: Stronger financial posts, several brainstormers, the segregation of work is easy, and many more.
+Ans.
+Stronger financial posts, several brainstormers, the segregation of work is easy, and many more.

-- Can you have a business partner for small businesses?
+Ques.
+Can you have a business partner for small businesses?

-Ans: Yes, you can have.
+Ans.
+Yes, you can have.